Geonovum/IMX-LineageModel/Keuzes.md

 ### Approach

-The first requirement to indentify and describe singular data realized biy the introduction of the data element as described in ......
+The first requirement to identify and describe singular data is realized by the introduction of the data element as described in https://geonovum.github.io/WaU-Metadata/#data-element.

 ![](media/level1.3.png)